 Housing is a concurrent National and Provincial competency in terms Part A of Schedule 4, of the Constitution.
 Section 10 of the Housing Act, 1997 (Act 107 of 1997), sets out the responsibilities of municipalities in relation to the provision of housing.
 Housing is included in this section as a basic service because there is a direct correlation between the provision of basic services and housing, which makes it a complex function that relies on high levels of cooperation between the Municipality and the Provincial and National Departments responsible for Housing.
+However, it needs to be emphasized that the municipality is only the implementing agent with regard to housing and the management thereof.
 The table below provides an overview of these roles and responsibilities.

-TABLE 49: ROLES AND RESPONSIBILITIES IN RELATION TO HOUSING PROVISION
+TABLE 52: ROLES AND RESPONSIBILITIES IN RELATION TO HOUSING PROVISION

-ROLE PLAYER RESPONSIBILITIES Bergrivier Municipality Ensure that the IDP addresses the right to adequate housing on a progressive basis; Set housing delivery goals in respect of the Municipal Area; o Plan, co-ordinate, facilitate. promote and facilitate housing development in the Municipal Area;

-ROLE PLAYER RESPONSIBILITIES Identify and designate land for housing development; o Plan and manage land use and development (township establishment, subdivision, consolidation, rezoning etc); Provision of bulk engineering services; o Provision of services in respect of water, sanitation, electricity. roads, storm water drainage etc; Maintenance of a housing data base.
-Western Cape Depart Develop Provincial Housing Policies; ment of Human Settle Co- ordinate housing development in the Province; ment o Prepare and maintain a multi-year plan in respect of each National and Provincial Housing Programme to access finance from the National Housing Fund and; Fund the erection of top structures; Fund the purchase of land in the event that the Municipality has no land available; Capacity development of municipalities to enable them to perform their obligations in terms of housing delivery; Appointment of developers/contractors.
-National Department of of O Develop National Housing policy as well as norms and standards; Human Settlement Set National housing delivery goals; Monitor performance in terms of housing delivery; Assist provinces to develop the administrative capacity required for the effective exercise of their powers and performance of their duties in respect of housing development; Support and strengthen the capacity of municipalities to manage their own affairs and to exercise their powers and perform their duties in respect of housing development; o Promote consultation and communication on matters regarding housing development; Administer the National Housing Fund and allocation of funding to Provinces.
+ROLE PLAYER RESPONSIBILITIES Bergrivier Municipality Ensure that the IDP addresses the right to adequate housing on a progressive basis; Set housing delivery goals in respect of the Municipal Area; o Plan, co-ordinate, facilitate. promote and facilitate housing development in the Municipal Area; Identify and designate land for housing development; o Plan and manage land use and development (township establishment, subdivision, consolidation, rezoning etc); Provision of bulk engineering services; O Provision of services in respect of water, sanitation, electricity. roads, storm water drainage etc; Maintenance of a housing data base.
+Western Cape Depart Develop Provincial Housing Policies; ment of Human Settle Co- ordinate housing development in the Province; ment o Prepare and maintain a multi-year plan in respect of each National and Provincial Housing Programme to access finance from the National Housing Fund and; Fund the erection of top structures; Fund the purchase of land in the event that the Municipality has no land available; o Capacity development of municipalities to enable them to perform their obligations in terms of housing delivery; Appointment of developers/contractors.
+National Department of Develop National Housing policy as well as norms and standards; Human Settlement Set National housing delivery goals; Monitor performance in terms of housing delivery; Assist provinces to develop the administrative capacity required for the effective exercise of their powers and performance of their duties in respect of housing development; Support and strengthen the capacity of municipalities to manage their own affairs and to exercise their powers and perform their duties in respect of housing development; Promote consultation and communication on matters regarding housing development; Administer the National Housing Fund and allocation of funding to Provinces.